koriym/vscode-code-glass/README.md

 1. Ensure Ollama is installed and running.

-2. Pull the codellama:7b-instruct model:
+2. Pull the AI model:

    ```
    ollama pull deepseek-coder-v2:16b